 These criteria provide protection to space weather sensors from new entrants into these frequency ranges without imposing constraints on already allocated, incumbent services.

-It needs to be noted that sensors and technical equipment for space weather observations are often not distinct and are simultaneously used for applications under other radio or radiocommunication services.
+It needs to be noted that sensors and technical equipment for space weather observations are often not distinct and are simultaneously used for applications under other radio or radiocommunication services as well.
 However, the operational scheme of the sensor, its sensitivity and protection criteria, may deviate for applications in other services.
-Therefore, it needs to be differentiated:
+Therefore, it needs to be noted that:

-When operating in the service MetAids (space weather), the specific protection criteria for space weather observations defined in this document apply for the sensors.
+When operating in the service MetAids (space weather), the protection criteria for space weather observations defined in this document apply .

-When operated under another radio or radiocommunication service, the sensors operate with the according protection criteria and the corresponding status of that service.
+When operating under another radio or radiocommunication service, the sensors operate with the protection criteria and the corresponding status of that service.

 With this approach, there will be no impact on observations performed with the same sensor equipment in other radio or radiocommunication services or on other operations in the MetAids service.